Ivy Park by Beyoncé, Nordstrom brand experience on laptop, concrete surface

 One scrolling brand experience, a series of launch emails timed to the drop, digital marketing across Nordstrom's owned channels, social assets formatted for every platform, and in-store signage for physical locations carrying the line.

-Six deliverable categories, all built on the same vocabulary - the polygon, the typographic cadence, the progression from black-and-white into color.
-Consistent from inbox to storefront.
+Six deliverable categories, all built on the same elements - the polygon, the typographic cadence, the progression from black-and-white into color.

 Ivy Park campaign assets grid: brand experience, emails, social, product photography, editorial